optionblox/yieldblox-docs/docs/Whitepaper.md

 - Liquidate txFunction: 3 signers, weight 10
 - Governance txFunction: 5 signers, weight 10
 #### User Account
-While the User Account is not a protocol account in the sense that the protocol controls it, it still plays a critical role in the protocol by holding the user's collateral balance in a claimable balance.
+While the User Account is not a protocol account in the sense that the protocol controls it, it still plays a critical role by holding the user's collateral balance in a claimable balance.

 **Claimable Balances**
-- *Collateral Claimable Balance*: The mint txFunction creates this claimable balance to provide collateral to the protocol when the user takes out a loan.
+- *Collateral Claimable Balance*: The Mint txFunction creates this claimable balance to provide collateral to the protocol when the user takes out a loan.
 If the user wishes to deposit additional collateral, they can create additional claimable balances in their account.
 The claimable balances must be structured to be claimable by the pool at any time and claimable by the user in 100 years.
-When a user's loan is repaid or liquidated, the pool claims the claimable balance and either returns it to the user (if the loan was properly repayed), confiscates it, and pays it to the loan liquidator (if the loan was liquidated).
+When a user's loan is repaid or liquidated, the pool claims the claimable balance and either returns it to the user (if the loan was properly repayed), or confiscates it and pays it to the loan liquidator (if the loan was liquidated).

 ### Lending txFunctions
 This section provides a brief overview of the txFunctions involved in the YieldBlox lending protocol.
 The full txFunctions will be publicly available on the YieldBlox GitHub repository once we officially launch our beta.
 If you would like more technical details on the txFunctions, feel free to contact us.